Myrtle Craig Mowbray: Michigan Agricultural College

 Myrtle Craig's father persuaded her to attend the Michigan Agricultural College (M.A.C.) over the University of Michigan.
 Craig worked her way through college by waiting tables and working other side jobs, and did not live in the Women's Building on campus, either because she was not allowed to or could not afford to.
-She first boarded with the family of Addison M. Brown, who was the secretary to the State Board of Agriculture, and worked for the family as a cook; she later boarded with the family of Assistant Professor of Drawing Chance Newman before taking up residence in Lansing.
+She first boarded with the family of Addison M. Brown, who was the secretary to the State Board of Agriculture, and worked for the family as a cook; she later boarded with the family of assistant professor of Drawing Chace Newman before taking up residence in Lansing.
 She was one of four African American students on campus and, of those, the only woman, and was one of 15 women in the class of 1907.
 While Craig was one of the few African Americans at the university, she reflected on her experience by saying, "I didn't feel any different because of my race, there were sororities for girls, but I was so poor, I didn't have the time or money for those things."
 During her time of study, she was affiliated with the A.M.E.
 Church in Lansing.
 She received her diploma on May 31, 1907, from U.S. President Theodore Roosevelt, the commencement speaker.